 A stagnated tenth week of Spring 2006 resulted in absolutely no movement in the standings.
 Tracy Rychlewski landed this week's high game for the women with a 155, and women's high series was bagged by Freda Schroeder with a 414.
 As for the men, Jason Carpio snagged this week's high game with a 250, and high series was earned by Pat Searcy with a 639.
 Read on for all the rest of the details!

-First up, on lanes 21 & 22: Yo Mama couldn't stop inappropriately groping Split Happens.
-Demonstrating the prowess of Andy Metzler with his above-average 572 series, Yo Mama collected 3 wins against Split Happens.
-As for the opposition, Ryan Doll mastered Split Happens with his below-average 444 despite his team notching only a single win.
+First up, on lanes 21 & 22: Yo Mama deliberately ate cheese sticks in front of Split Happens.
+Led by Andy Metzler with his above-average 572 series, Yo Mama collected 3 wins against Split Happens.
+Countering this, Ryan Doll called the shots for Split Happens with his below-average 444 despite his team notching only a single win.
 Yo Mama remains in 6th place, while Split Happens remain in 3rd.

-Bowlers entering The 200 Club include: Andy Metzler (207), Carl Goetz (213), Jason Carpio (250), Ken M. Wilson (228), Nick Allegri (205), Pat Searcy (224,244), Stefan Miller (204), Steve Kiernan (224), Thomas Lin (224), and Tim Segraves (204)
+Bowlers who stripped naked and shared a cozy hottub together in a back room at The 200 Club include: Andy Metzler (207), Carl Goetz (213), Jason Carpio (250), Ken M. Wilson (228), Nick Allegri (205), Pat Searcy (224,244), Stefan Miller (204), Steve Kiernan (224), Thomas Lin (224), and Tim Segraves (204)

 NEXT WEEK: